Belfast : How does political conflict influence identity, memory and family choices?

 1. Use of Emotional Vocabulary (accuracy and variety)

-2. Correct Use of Grammar Structures (reported speech and inversion)
+2. Correct Use of Grammar Structureswe have studied

 3. Clarity and Fluency in Speaking (pronunciation, intonation, and expression)